 How to Reduce Carbon Footprint When Taking Your Next Road Trip

-Choose the right vehicle
+1. Choose the right vehicle.

-Pack lightly to reduce carbon footprint
+2. Pack lightly to reduce your carbon footprint.

 When it’s time to hit the road, there are little things you can do to be more eco-friendly.
 Start by planning your route ahead of time to save time, miles, fuel, and headaches.
 Choose a passenger who’s good with directions and put them in charge of navigation to avoid unnecessary backtracking.
 Avoid sharp braking or accelerating since your trip will be more fuel-efficient if you maintain a steady speed.
 If your car has the cruise control feature, use it as much as possible on the highways.